 - A. Walls and Fences.
-Freestanding walls, fences, and raised/landscape planters are permitted within the street setback. - 1.
-Walls and fences that are less than 50 percent transparent shall have a maximum height of 30 inches above sidewalk elevation. - Walls and fences that are more than 50 percent transparent shall have a maximum height of 42 inches above sidewalk elevation.
-Those taller than 30 inches shall be setback a minimum of 18 inches from the sidewalk line, separated by planted area. - 3.
-Exceptions to height allowed for guardrails, which may exceed the maximum height to the extent required by the Building Code.
-The guardrail shall be a minimum 50 percent transparent. - 4.
-Exceptions to setback allowed for outdoor dining, which may be enclosed by a wall, fence, or raised planter located at the sidewalk line. - B. Stoops and Patios.
+Freestanding walls, fences, and raised/landscape planters are permitted within the street setback. - Walls and fences shall have a maximum height of 48 inches above sidewalk elevation. - 2.
+Walls and fences taller than 30 inches shall be a minimum of 50 percent transparent and set back a minimum of 18 inches from the sidewalk line, separated by planted area.
+Walls and fences 30 inches or less in height do not have a transparency or setback requirement. - 3.
+Walls and fences used to enclose outdoor dining may be located at the sidewalk line and are not required to provide a planted area if the wall or fence is 36 inches or less and more than 50 percent transparent. - Guardrails may exceed the maximum height to the extent required by the Building Code.
+The guardrail shall be a minimum of 50 percent transparent. - B. Stoops and Patios.
 Walls along the side of a stoop, patio or entry to a residential dwelling unit shall be set back a minimum of 18 inches from the sidewalk line, separated by planted area.